nicoflorentin/nicoflorentin/README.md

-# Nicolás Florentín - Full Stack Developer 👨‍💻
+# Nicolás Florentín - Full Stack Developer 💻🎨💾

 ## About Me 🙋‍♂️
 I am a passionate Full Stack developer with a strong specialization in JavaScript.
-My name is Nicolás Florentín, and I have a background in sound design and mathematics, which adds a unique perspective to my development work.
-I am constantly seeking opportunities to expand my programming skills and enhance my knowledge.
+My name is Nicolás Florentín, with a sound design and mathematic background that adds a unique perspective to my development work.
+I am constantly seeking opportunities to improve my programming skills and expand my knowledge.

 ## Education 📚
 - Sound engineering at Universidad Nacional de Tres de Febrero

-## Skills 🚀
+## Stack 🚀
 - JavaScript
 - HTML/CSS
 - React